 Since the early age of 14, Silvia remembers going to the local wrestling show and staring in amazement.
 The luchadors, sporting colorful costumes, entertained the crowd with their intricate moves.

 Silvia visualized someday doing the same, promising to herself that somehow, someway, she’d learn to be a luchadora.
-What pushed her to strive for her goal was seeing lady wrestlers La Tigresa (from Puerto Rico), La Sicodélica, and Diane Von Hoffman.
+Seeing lady wrestlers La Tigresa (from Puerto Rico), La Sicodélica, and Diane Von Hoffman pushed her to strive for her goal.

 "I used to love seeing the hair whips they’d do!
-That is a move I still like to do today," she admitted with a big smile across her face.
+That is a move I still like to do today," she admitted with a big smile on her face.

 "I used to watch my dad wrestle here in El Salvador," remembers Silvia.
 "His debut was as Estrellita Del Sur when he was only 17 years old.
 Then as El Brujo and then as Médico Sr."